 The requirement for an internal audit function for local authorities is implied by Section 151 of the Local Government Act 1972, which requires that authorities "make arrangements for the proper administration of their financial affairs".
-The Accounts and Audit Regulations 2003 (amended 2006) more specifically require that a "relevant body shall maintain an adequate and effective system of internal audit of their accounting records and control systems".
+The Accounts and Audit (England) Regulations 2011 more specifically require that a "relevant body must undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with proper practices in relation to internal control".

 Accordingly, internal audit is an independent and objective appraisal function established by the authority for reviewing the system of internal control.
-It examines, evaluates and reports on the adequacy of internal control as a contribution to the proper, economic, efficient and effective use of resources.
+It examines. evaluates and reports on the adequacy of internal control as a contribution to the proper, economic, efficient and effective use of resources.